 I have been corresponding with Heidi at Martello on a regular basis since I have been on the council, and she has been nothing short of professional, collaborative, helpful, and timely with her communication.
 Heidi’s attention to detail, management of processes and ability to navigate the balance between objectivity and sound advice is at the highest level of excellence.
 She has a unique ability to prioritize, ensure proper management of our community and at times guide council’s and owners understanding with the utmost professional and considerate tone.
 We look forward to working with her towards our continued success of managing our community.

 Nathan Pink, Strata President - Chalet Court

-- Maintaining strata records: owner & tenant lists, contact information, parking and storage assignments, etc.
+- Maintaining strata records: owner & resident lists, contact information, parking and storage assignments, etc.

 - Prepare sales documentation

 - Collections of outstanding balances on accounts, including but not limited to legal filings of strata property act, form g liens, etc.

 - Preparing rental agreements for parking stalls and storage lockers

 - Handling resident complaints, i.e. preparing bylaw infraction notifications and complaint receipt notifications